find retailer

 • Milk.

-• Salt, Table salt or high salt content food.
+• Table salt or high salt content food.

 • Mustard, mayonnaise & pickles.

-• Leaving any iron or mild or carbon steel based metal (cookware or cleaning pads) in contact with the surface, rust will transfer to the stainless steel.
+Leaving any iron or mild or carbon steel-based metal in contact with the surface, like screwdrivers, paintbrushes may again cause rust cross contamination.